xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. Missing Information & Caveats
 The extracted text does not include specific experimental settings or breakdowns of all datasets used.
 Further empirical comparisons with other safety mechanisms and the full implementation details may also be missing.
 The specifics of how jailbreaking effectiveness varies across different guidelines or potential human oversight mechanisms in the proposed method are not clearly defined.
 Thus, the text appears to be incomplete regarding certain methodological nuances and evaluations.
-### h4rm3l: A Dynamic Benchmark of Composable Jailbreak Attacks for LLM Safety Assessment
+### h4rm3l: A language for Composable Jailbreak Attack Synthesis
 ### 1. Summary of this text
 The paper introduces h4rm3l, a novel dynamic benchmark designed to evaluate the safety of Large Language Models (LLMs) against composable jailbreak attacks.
 The benchmark comprises three components: a domain-specific language (DSL) for expressing jailbreak attacks, bandit-based few-shot algorithms for synthesizing novel attacks, and open-source software for automated red teaming.
 The study's findings report generating 2,656 successful attacks targeting six state-of-the-art LLMs, achieving attack success rates over 90%, thus underscoring significant advancements in understanding LLM safety and informing the development of robust defenses against harmful content generation.